 About me

 My name is Haoyu Dong, a forth-year Ph.D. student in Electrical & Computer Engineering at Duke University, advised by Prof. Maciej A. Mazurowski.
 I previously earned my M.S. in Computer Science at Duke, working with Prof. Guillermo Sapiro, and my B.S. in Mathematics–Computer Science and Cognitive Science at UC San Diego, working with Prof. Zhuowen Tu.
+I also spent a summer as a Research Intern at Siemens Healthineers, working on 3D in-context learning for medical image segmentation.

 My research focuses on foundation models and data-centric AI for medical imaging.
 I build large-scale vision and vision–language foundation models, develop in-context learning approaches for segmentation, and design multimodal agents that integrate imaging with language and tool use.
 I am also interested in anomaly detection, test-time adaptation, and clinical decision support, with the broader goal of enabling robust, universal, and clinically meaningful medical AI systems.